Mallex Smith: Atlanta Braves

-On December 19, 2014, the Padres traded Smith, Dustin Peterson, Max Fried, and Jace Peterson to the Atlanta Braves in exchange for Justin Upton and Aaron Northcraft.
-Smith was invited to attend spring training with the Braves, despite not having any Double A experience at the time.
-He began the 2015 season with the Mississippi Braves, appearing in 57 games, hitting for a .340 batting average and a .418 on-base percentage, before being promoted to the Gwinnett Braves of the Class AAA International League in June.
-Smith finished the season at Class AAA, hitting .306, with a .706 on base plus slugging percentage for the year.
+On December 19, 2014, the Padres traded Smith, Dustin Peterson, Max Fried, and Jace Peterson to the Atlanta Braves for Justin Upton and Aaron Northcraft.
+Smith was invited to attend spring training with the Braves, despite not having any Double-A experience at the time.
+He began the 2015 season with the Mississippi Braves, appearing in 57 games, hitting for a .340 batting average and a .418 on-base percentage, before being promoted to the Gwinnett Braves of the Triple-A International League in June.
+Smith finished the season at Triple-A, hitting .306, with a .706 on base plus slugging percentage for the year.
 He was named the Braves' Minor League Player of the Year for all levels and added to 40-man roster after the season.

 Smith started the 2016 season with Gwinnett.
 The Braves promoted Smith to the major leagues on April 11, 2016.
 He debuted that night against the Washington Nationals, starting in center field.
 Smith went 1-for-3 in his first game, with a strikeout and a single against Max Scherzer.
 Smith's helmet lacerated his forehead on a stolen base attempt in the fourth inning, and he left the game.
-Two days later, Smith recorded his first stolen base against the same team.
+Two days later, Smith recorded his first stolen base, also against Washington.
 His first career RBI on April 17 helped the Braves sweep the Miami Marlins.
 Smith hit his first career home run off New York Mets pitcher Matt Harvey on May 3.
 On June 20, Smith fractured his thumb after Mets pitcher Antonio Bastardo hit him with a fastball.
 The next day, Smith was placed on the disabled list and expected to miss eight to ten weeks of the season.
 After a July reevaluation, his return date was moved to September.
 Braves interim manager Brian Snitker later stated Smith would likely miss the remainder of the season.
 However, Smith returned on September 17, with two weeks left in the regular season, to serve as a bench player.

-Smith spent the 2016 offseason with the Naranjeros de Hermosillo of the Liga Mexicana del Pacífico and was released in October.
+Smith began the 2016 offseason with the Naranjeros de Hermosillo of the Liga Mexicana del Pacífico and was released in October.
 He then joined the Indios de Mayagüez of Liga de Béisbol Profesional Roberto Clemente.
 Smith strained his oblique while playing in Puerto Rico and left the team in December.